First, students need to be instructed. They need to receive and digest new information, understand principles and see the possibilities.

 Designing RbC Sessions

-A Design is a detailed agenda created by the sponsor(s) of a session and the RbC facilitator well before the session itself.
-This design document ensures that the conversations and work done in the session will accomplish the goals and objectives set by the session sponsor(s).
+A Design Document is a detailed agenda created by the sponsor(s) of a session and the RbC facilitator well before the session itself.
+This Design Document ensures that the conversations and work done in the session will accomplish the goals and objectives set by the session sponsor(s).